 All biomedical waste must be disposed of through a waste disposal company that has valid Certificates of Approval issued by the Ministry of the Environment to handle, transport and receive this specific type of waste.

 At present, the School of Health Sciences makes its own arrangements for regular biomedical waste pick-ups for the Funeral Services Program.
-Health and Safety Services coordinates the disposal of biomedical wastes from Humber’s Health Centres on an as needed basis.
+Occupational Health & Safety Services coordinates the disposal of biomedical wastes from Humber’s Health Centres on an as needed basis.

-All other biomedical waste disposal must be coordinated through Health and Safety Services.
+All other biomedical waste disposal must be coordinated through Occupational Health & Safety Services.

 Individual departments that generate biomedical waste must keep their own records of the type and quantity of waste produced.

-Health and Safety Services will maintain a central file of all hazardous waste manifests (“Movement Document / Manifest”) and act as the point of contact with the Ministry of the Environment.
+Occupational Health & Safety Services will maintain a central file of all hazardous waste manifests (“Movement Document / Manifest”) and act as the point of contact with the Ministry of the Environment.